syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 ---
-title: "Swimlane"
-component: "Diagram"
+layout: post
+title: Visualize graphical object using Swimlanes | Syncfusion
-description: "Nodes visually represents the geometrical information and process flows."
+description: How to visually represent the geometrical information and process flows as swimlanes and how to customize their appearance?
+platform: wpf
+control: SfDiagram
+documentation: ug
 ---

 # Swimlane in WPF Diagram(SfDiagram)